aminatadjer/ger-BLAS-with-Halide/README.md

     2. Compile gerBlas_C.c
     3. Run gerBlas_halide and gerBlasC.
     4. Finally, the script will compare between the results (Halide and C versions).

+ We use the file in.txt to read m,n,alpha,A,X and Y